twoflypig/Ir/README.md

 ## Known Issues

+2. The parameters search only will find the begging ir as parameters.
 1. Currently the extesion is tested on the hwopt_end*.ir, if you meet any issues please let me know.
 Any questions and contributions are welcomed!

 ## Release Notes